How to switch energy suppliers

 Energy bills explained

-We’ve also created a guide to help you understand your gas and electricity bill so you know what to look out for with a new provider.
+We’ve also created a guide to help you understand your gas and electricity bill so you know what to look out for when switching gas or electricity providers..

 British Gas energy.
 How much could you save?

 From flats to family houses, our gas and electricity tariffs have you covered.
-Get a quote to see if you could cut your bills by switching.
+Get a quote to see if you could cut your bills by switching energy providers.

 Switching energy supplier when you’re moving home